-- @beeware@fosstodon.org on Mastodon

-- · Discord

-- BeeWare Getting Help page
+- @pybeeware on Twitter - BeeWare Getting Help page

 Code of Conduct

 The BeeWare community has a strict Code of Conduct.
 All users and developers are expected to adhere to this code.

 If you have any concerns about this code of conduct, or you wish to report a violation of this code, please contact the project founder Russell Keith-Magee.